 - Service mesh.
 A service mesh can easily scale services to meet peak demand; it also performs load management functionalities.
 Another important function of the service mesh is controlling the health status of microservices and recovering them if necessary.

-Thus, to ensure a suitable solution architecture, you’ll need to work with a skilled solution architect to perform all necessary analyses of your business and functional requirements.
+Thus, to ensure a suitable solution architecture during your finance software development, you’ll need to work with a skilled solution architect to perform all necessary analyses of your business and functional requirements.
 Once your solution is built, further architecture assessments will ensure that your software stays up to date, offers stable performance, and meets your changing business needs and requirements.

 For example, the Australian neobank Xinja decided to shift from a service-oriented architecture (SOA) to an event-sourcing microservices architecture.
 The bank’s management decided not to buy an out-of-the-box solution but rather build this architecture from scratch to ensure maximum flexibility and integration capabilities.